 The problem is that although the hotel is amazing, with beautiful rooms, a fantastic rooftop pool and another pool flanked with loungers, numerous bars, and restaurants, and beautiful large grounds (and some rooms with their own private plunge pool), the hotel is a 15-minute private JW Marriott (free) boat trip away from the center (+ wait time & loading time), which is a pain if you want to go out in the evening or have a leisurely drink at a bar in a different hotel.
 You are somewhat marooned on this beautiful island.

-JW Marriott is the exclusive inhabitant of the small Venetian island of Isola delle Rosa, one of the largest islands in the Venetian lagoon and the youngest.
+JW Marriott is the exclusive inhabitant of the small Venetian island of Isola delle Rosa, one of the largest and youngest islands in the Venetian lagoon.
 It was artificially created in 1870 with materials from the construction of the Santa Marta commercial port.

-This lush green island houses easily the best Marriott I have ever stayed in, and if you pick the right room, you will get your own private plunge pool (pictured above!).
-The main building sits in the center of the island and is home to most of the rooms, as well as the rooftop bar and pool.
-I have outlined some of the best rooms at the JW Marriott Venice.
+This lush green island houses the best Marriott I have ever stayed in, and if you pick the right room, you will get your own private plunge pool (pictured above!).
+The main building sits in the island’s center, home to most rooms, the rooftop bar, and the pool.

-Outside, the entire island is yours to explore, take a wander along meandering paths past groves of olive trees and fields of poppies, and you’ll reach outbuildings, which include some of the higher-end rooms with their own private pools.
-Continue on to a church, herb garden, family pool, the Dopolavro Dining room, and the Gardino Grill, all set in a pretty garden.
-The Spa at the JW Marriott Venice is also immense and offers the same superb views across the water.
+Outside, the entire island is yours to explore, wander along meandering paths past groves of olive trees and fields of poppies, and you’ll reach outbuildings, including some of the higher-end rooms with their own private pools.
+Continue to a church, herb garden, family pool, the Dopolavro Dining room, and the Gardino Grill, all set in a pretty garden.
+The spa at the JW Marriott Venice is also immense and offers the same superb views across the water.

-This resort is so idyllic, so totally peaceful and relaxing that you really won’t want to leave.
+This resort is so idyllic, peaceful, and relaxing that you won’t want to leave.
 The craziness of St. Marks Square, Gondolas, and tourists seem a world away.
 If you do get bored, the hotel’s extremely regular and comfortable shuttle boat whizzes you right onto St Marks Square.

 3. Bulgari Hotel London

 Bvlgari Hotel London is located in the heart of central London’s most prestigious area, Knightsbridge, just steps away from Harrods, Hyde Park, and Kensington’s museums.
-The 85 rooms and suites, with exquisite Italian detailing throughout, are considered to be among the largest in the city.
+The 85 rooms and suites, with exquisite Italian detailing throughout, are considered among the city’s largest.